jenniferxq/sklearn/README.md

-begain learn meachian learn by sklearn , it coludes code ,case and data just test
+begain learn meachian learn by sklearn , it coludes code ,case and data.